oblivia-simplex/feral_machines/posts/reflections_on_xf.md

 advance.
 But we liked the idea of creating something that could be taken up collectively, something we didn't control.
-The idea of creating a shared pseudonym *instead* of naming a new movement seemed like an interesting way of doing just this.
+The idea of creating a shared pseudonym *instead* of naming a new movement seemed like an interesting way of doi [(Archived)](https://web.archive.org/web/20220106/https://www.mcgilldaily.com/2014/11/everything-problematic/)ng just this.
 We wanted to experiment with the kind of multiplicity-in-unity that can be found in a proper name but not in a descriptor.

 And yet, at some point, as a sort of compromise that I don't quite remember